-3.7.3 Conditional Module Behaviour
+4.7.3 Conditional Module Behaviour

 Sometimes, a parameter or input file depends on some sample attribute.
-This sample attribute can be stored in the file as a wildcard or in the sample tables as a column.
-Two functions are available to parameterize virtually anything, namely oncopipe.switch\on\wildcard() and op.switch\on\column().
+In snakemake, this kind of conditional behaviour is usually achieved with Input File Functions and Parameter Functions. oncopipe offers two convenience functions that utilize these features to conditionally provide values depending on the value of a wildcard or in a column of the sample table, namely oncopipe.switch_on_wildcard() and oncopipe.switch_on_column().
 These functions are useful for both module users and module developers.
-Read their documentation for more details, e.g. help(op.switch\on\wildcard).
+Read their documentation for more details, which you can access by clicking the function names above.